Hundreds of Thai students rally to demand school reform

-BANGKOK (REUTERS) - Hundreds of high school students demonstrated in Bangkok on Saturday (Sept 5) to demand reform of an education system they say is outdated, in the latest of more than a month of anti-authority protests.
+BANGKOK • Hundreds of high school students demonstrated in Bangkok yesterday to demand reform of an education system they say is outdated, in the latest of more than a month of anti-authority protests.

-"Thai education has made us puppets," 18-year-old Supicha "Menu" Chailom said.
-"We are not robots of the system, we are the youth and have the right to express ourselves."
+"Thai education has made us puppets," said 18-year-old Supicha "Menu" Chailom.
+"We are not robots of the system; we are the youth and have the right to express ourselves."

-Protests spread to some high schools last month, with students raising the movie Hunger Games' three-finger salute during morning assemblies, a symbol of the pro-democracy movement.
+Protests spread to some high schools last month, with students raising The Hunger Games movie trilogy's three-finger salute during morning assemblies, a symbol of the pro-democracy movement.

 Education Minister Nataphol Teepsuwan told reporters that he respected students' rights.